What is data literacy: core skills and assessment, including checklist and infographic

 About Passionned Group

-logo van Passionned Group, the Data Literacy specialistPassionned Group is the specialist in assessing and improving data literacy.
-Our experienced and passionate data consultants help smaller and larger organizations (MKB+) to transform into an intelligent, data-driven organization.
+logo van Passionned Group, the Data Literacy specialistPassionned Group is a leading specialist in assessing and improving data literacy.
+Our experienced and passionate data consultants help smaller and larger organizations transform into intelligent, data-driven organizations.
 Every other year we organize the Dutch BI & Data Science Award™.

 contact us